MapsPeople/docs/collections/_ios/v3/map-styling/change-display-setting.md

 parent: map-styling
 nav_weight: 330
 published: true
-date: 2019-09-30
+date: 2019-12-05
 permalink: /ios/v3/map-styling/work-with-display-settings
 ---

-This is an example of enabling and disabling different custom location display settings on a map.
+In this tutorial we will create a view controller that can enable and disable different custom location display settings on a MapsIndoors map.
+At the end you should be able to see a map of a building with some colored buttons below the map enabling custom display settings for specified locations.

 Start by creating a `UIImage` extension that can generate a mock icon for a color.
+Alternatively you can refer to your own images instead.
 ```
 public extension UIImage {
     convenience init?(color: UIColor, size: CGSize = CGSize(width: 18, height: 18)) {